JaisonBrooks/harmonize/README.md

 For instance, it can group your jpg and png files as photos and your pdf and doc files as documents and several other groups.

-The tool also features plenty of easy to use command line argumentions and features, which allow you to get lots of work done, quickly and easily, by executing a simple command.
+The tool also features plenty of easy to use command line arguments, which allows you to get lots of works done, quickly and easily, by executing a simple command from your Terminal.
+You can really tailor this tool to fit your needs and take a look at the Arguments sections for more information.

-This tool is executed from your Terminal.app or any other Terminal type application.

 ## Usage
 ```~:$ harmonize TYPES ARGUMENTS```